anthonywithah/chase-the-legend/Readme.md

 - **Chase The Legend Poster**: Print this full colour guide and look your opponent in the eye as you sore to victory.
 - **Chase The Legend Scoreboard**: Print and track all of your wins, also contains Quick Start Rules.
-- **Chase The Legend Tracker**: Transfer your Scoreboard data to this spreadsheet, to track all of your Tournaments.
+- **Chase The Legend Tracker**: Transfer your Scoreboard data to this spreadsheet, to keep track of all of your Tournaments.

 ![](assets/ctl-tracker-eg.jpg)